callforce/.github/.github/actions/organization-labels-action/README.md

 # Organization Labels Action

-This action standardizes labels across an organization using an org label config json file.
+This action is for maintaining labels across an organization using an org label config json file.

 ## Inputs